MaxTgr/Android-Developer-Fundamentals/02.1 Activities and intents/README.md

 replyIntent.putExtra(EXTRA_REPLY, "requested text!");
 setResult(RESULT_OK,replyIntent);
 ```
-where RESULT_OK is a static value given from the activity
+where RESULT_OK is a static value given from the Android Activity (native)

 then in the main activity you override the function `onActivityResult`